Are you charging what you're worth?

 Calculate Your Photography Costs

 Your photography costs depend on tracking three key elements that shape your pricing structure.
+Together they make up your cost of doing business: the baseline every price has to cover before you earn a cent of profit.

 1. Equipment expenses